kingarthurdavis78/startup/README.md

 # THE ARTificial PARTY PACK

-The ARTificial Party Pack is a collection of party games infused with the power of the world renound language model, GPT!
+The ARTificial Party Pack is a collection of party games infused with the power of the world-renowned language model, GPT!

 ## Games

 ### Not Like The Others (I'll start with this one)

 Step into a world of deception and deduction with 'Not Like The Others', the game that challenges you to spot an imposter among a sea of players through analysis and shrewd observation!

----

-### GPT Trivia

-Welcome to GPT Trivia!
-Our game uses GPT's state-of-the-art machine learning technology to constantly generate new and reliable questions, so you'll never run out of challenging and exciting trivia to test your knowledge.
-Compete against your friends and family to see who can get the highest score!

----

-### Wit Spit

-Wit Spit is a game of wit and speed where players must come up with the most creative and hilarious responses to a given prompt.
-The player with the most upvotes becomes the Wit Spit Champion!

----

-### Definitionary

-Definitionary is the ultimate word game where players are challenged to come up with the most convincing definition for a random word.
-Players then pick which definition they think is the most accurate and bonus points are awarded to those that pick the actual definition!
-The player with the most votes wins!

 ---
 ### Key features